Kingxukai/linux/Documentation/virt/kvm/x86/intel-tdx.rst

 :Type: vm ioctl
 :Returns: 0 on success, <0 on error

-Return the TDX capabilities that current KVM supports with the specific TDX module loaded in the system.
-It reports what features/capabilities are allowed to be configured to the TDX guest.
+Return the woke TDX capabilities that current KVM supports with the woke specific TDX module loaded in the woke system.
+It reports what features/capabilities are allowed to be configured to the woke TDX guest.

 - id: KVM_TDX_CAPABILITIES
 - flags: must be 0